AdamPayzant/doit_rs/README.md

 is a massive codebase and has thousands of eyes on it.
 * If those previous points didn't dissuade you, please do not use this program!
 There are absolutely no security guarantees!

+## Remaining Goals

+[ ] PAM support - This currently only supports shadow authentication.
+It would be nice to add PAM support like I originally intended.
+[ ] Unit tests
+[ ] Actual release mode - We do a few awkward things like having the `doit.conf` file in the project directory where non-root users can read/write to it.
+This is bad and should be fixed.